 - Chapter one of Working Together to Safeguard Children, which includes a myth-busting guide to information sharing - Information Sharing: Advice for Practitioners Providing Safeguarding Services to Children, Young People, Parents and Carers.
 The seven golden rules for sharing information will be especially useful - The Information Commissioner's Office (ICO), which includes ICO GDPR FAQs and guidance from the department - Data protection: toolkit for schools Guidance to support schools with data protection activity, including compliance with the GDPR. - 6.177.
 The following wording is to be added to any covering letter where we are sharing documentation: "The material contained in this letter and its enclosures are confidential to Cambian Group and the persons named within the documentation.
 The documentation is delivered only in accordance with a perceived legal obligation to make the documentation available and upon the strict understanding that the recipient and all members of the recipient's staff will undertake to preserve confidentiality and not in any way share the documentation or any details of the information therein contained with any other party.
-Any person receiving this information who breaches these obligations of confidentiality will be held strictly responsible and will be expected to indemnify Cambian Group and any persons named within the documentation against any losses that may arise as a result of misuse of this material".
+Any person receiving this information who breaches these obligations of confidentiality will be

 - 6.178.
 If in doubt, the DSL or deputies must liaise with the company Caldicott Guardian.
-The contact details for the Caldicott Guardian at our location is Sarah Longley Cooke - 6.179.
+The contact details for the Caldicott Guardian at our location is Dr Vishelle Kamath. - 6.179.
 Failure to follow this policy and local procedure may result in disciplinary action.